 Who are we?

-Vermont Family Network (VFN) is the statewide non-profit which assists families whose children have special health and educational needs.
-We are the federally-designated Parent Training and Information Center and the Family-to-Family Health Information Center.
-We are also the Vermont Chapter of both Family Voices and Parent-to-Parent USA.
-We have been serving Vermont families, and the professionals who work with them, with health, developmental and educational concerns for more than 30 years.
-Our mission is to empower and support all Vermont families of children with special needs.
+Vermont Family Network (VFN) is a statewide family support organization committed to ensuring all Vermont families of children with special needs are empowered to have a voice in the care and services they receive.
+We are the federally-designated Parent Training and Information Center, the Family-to-Family Health Information Center, and the Vermont chapter of both Family Voices and Parent-to-Parent USA.
+We have been serving Vermont families and the professionals who work with them for more than 30 years.

 What do we offer?

-We offer workshops which last approximately 2 hours and include both a presentation and interaction among participants.
+VFN workshops are approximately two hours in length and include a presentation and discussion among participants.
 Customized workshops are also available.
-Our consultation services are based on the client’s needs and can be delivered in-person, by email, or over-the-phone.
+Consultation services are based on the individual’s needs and are provided in-person, by email, or over-the-phone.

 How can I learn more?